 The Company's lead product candidate, EYP-1901, combines a bioerodible formulation of its proprietary Durasert sustained-release technology with vorolanib, a tyrosine kinase inhibitor ("TKI").
 The Company is currently evaluating EYP-1901 in a Phase 1 clinical trial as a potential twice-yearly sustained delivery intravitreal treatment for wet AMD.
 Current approved treatments for wet AMD require monthly or bi-monthly eye injections in a physician's office, which can cause inconvenience and discomfort and often lead to reduced compliance and poor outcomes.
-In two prior clinical trials of vorolanib as an orally delivered therapy, vorolanib had a strong clinical signal with no significant ocular adverse events.
-The Company expects initial data from the Phase 1 clinical trial in the fourth quarter of 2021.
+On May 25, 2021, the Company announced the completion of the enrollment of the Phase 1 DAVIO clinical trial of EYP-1901 and expects initial data from trial in the fourth quarter of 2021.

-The Company is also developing YUTIQ50 as a potential twice-yearly intravitreal treatment for chronic non-infectious uveitis affecting the posterior segment of the eye.
+The Company is also developing YUTIQ 50 as a potential twice-yearly intravitreal treatment for chronic non-infectious uveitis affecting the posterior segment of the eye.
 The Company has consulted with the FDA and identified a clinical pathway for a supplemental new drug application ("sNDA") filing that the Company expects will involve a clinical trial of a small population.
-The Company is currently preparing for clinical trial initiation for YUTIQ50 later this year.
+The Company expects to initiate the Phase 3 clinical trial for YUTIQ 50 by the end of this year.

-The Company also has two commercial products, YUTIQ[®] and DEXYCU[®], that are being sold directly in the U.S.
+The Company also has two commercial products, YUTIQ® and DEXYCU®, that are being sold directly in the U.S.

-YUTIQ[®] (fluocinolone acetonide intravitreal implant) 0.18 mg for intravitreal injection, is a non-erodible intravitreal implant containing fluocinolone acetonide ("FA") lasting for up to 36 months and is indicated for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye.
-This disease affects between

-60,000 to 100,000 people each year in the U.S. causes approximately 30,000 new cases of blindness every year and is the third leading cause of blindness.
-YUTIQ utilizes the Company's proprietary Durasert[®] sustained-release drug delivery technology platform.
+YUTIQ® (fluocinolone acetonide intravitreal implant) 0.18 mg for intravitreal injection, is a non-erodible intravitreal implant containing fluocinolone acetonide ("FA") lasting for up to 36 months and is indicated for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye.
+This disease affects between 60,000 to 100,000 people each year in the U.S. causes approximately 30,000 new cases of blindness every year and is the third leading cause of blindness.
+YUTIQ utilizes the Company's proprietary Durasert® sustained-release drug delivery technology platform.

-DEXYCU[®] (dexamethasone intraocular suspension) 9%, for intraocular administration, is indicated for the treatment of post-operative ocular inflammation, with the Company's primary focus on its use immediately following cataract surgery as a single dose treatment.
-DEXYCU utilizes the Company's proprietary Verisome[®] drug-delivery technology.
+DEXYCU® (dexamethasone intraocular suspension) 9%, for intraocular administration, is indicated for the treatment of post-operative ocular inflammation, with the Company's primary focus on its use immediately following cataract surgery as a single dose treatment.
+DEXYCU utilizes the Company's proprietary Verisome® drug-delivery technology.

 The Company is also seeking to enhance its long-term growth potential by expanding EYP-1901 beyond wet AMD into diabetic retinopathy ("DR") and retinal vein occlusion ("RVO"), both large and growing ocular disease areas.
-The Company also plans to potentially identify and advance additional product candidates through clinical and regulatory development.
+The Company also expects to potentially identify and advance additional product pipeline candidates through clinical and regulatory development.
 This may be accomplished through internal discovery efforts, potential research collaborations and/or in-licensing arrangements with partner molecules and potential acquisitions of additional ophthalmic products, product candidates or technologies that complement the Company's current product portfolio.